fluent-beats/fluent-beats/docs/pipelines/apm.md

 - Carbon
 - Telegraph
 - Sysdig StatsD
-- Etsy StatsD
+- Etsy StatsD (no tag support)

 **Note:**
-> This pipepline does not perform any aggregation on `statsd` datagrams, all metrics must be **aggregated externally**
+> This pipepline does not perform any aggregation on `statsd` datagrams, all metrics must be **aggregated on client side**
->
-> Fluent Beats provides its [Micrometer Statsd Plugin]() to support Java applications in this task.

 ## APM